ansys/pyaedt-examples/examples/04-low_frequency/team_problem/index.rst

 T.E.A.M.
 ~~~~~~~~

-These examples use PyAEDT to show some T.E.A.M. examples
+These examples use PyAEDT to show some T.E.A.M. applications.

 .. nbgallery::